• Skip to primary navigation

 Jump to Recipe

-Today I’m sharing a recipe for a slow cooker frittata, which only takes a couple of hours to cook and would be perfect for when you are short on time.
-Filled with chunks of goats cheese and red onion, and easily adaptable to the contents of your fridge!
+Today I’m sharing a recipe for a slow cooker frittata filled with chunks of goats cheese and red onion, and easily adaptable to the contents of your fridge!

 Slow Cooker Frittata